What is Sleep Apnea?

 CPAP (Continuous Positive Airway Pressure) Non-Compliance Assistance

-Aside from diagnosing sleep apnea, we can also recommend alternative treatment for patients who struggle with CPAP (Continuous Positive Airway Pressure) issues.
+In addition to the above treatment methods, we can also recommend alternative treatment for patients who struggle with Continuous Positive Airway Pressure (CPAP) issues.
 While CPAP machines are an effective, widely-used method of treating moderate to severe sleep apnea, some patients are unable to wear the mask-like device during sleep due to intolerance.
 We help patients benefit from a combination of CPAP therapy and oral appliance usage for maximum results.
 Our practice often sees referred patients from cardiologists, sleep specialists, and neurologists.

 Affordable Sleep Treatment For All

 All of our OSA cases are submitted for medical insurance approval.
 We participate with most PPO insurance plans.
 (See our New Patients page for a complete list). iSmile Dental Care also works with medical insurance specialists to help determine eligibility, pre-authorization, and benefits.
 We want you to be comfortable with all aspects of your care, and strive to provide high-quality treatment that’s affordable.